pizza-droid/cinnamon/README.md

 cinnamon search "Inception"
 ```

-For Anime you can run:
+For Anime you can run (Works even if you dont have an api key):

 ```bash
 cinnamon anime "Chainsaw Man"